emilysaint/MTE-140/Lecture_Notes/README_L2.md

 <br>

 ## Data Structures
-Algoritms operate on varous data items (eg, int, double, string) A data structure is:
+Algoritms operate on varous **data items** (eg, int, double, string)

-- a coherent organization of related data items for effucuent storate and usage
+A data structure is:
-- and methods that operate on the data items (to acces, query and update them as quickly and easily) Data structures are main components of creatuon quick and oiweful algoritjm and make codes more readable and understandable
+- a coherent organization of related **data items** for efficient storstorage  and usage

-..NA...
+- and **methods** that operate on the data items (to acces, query and update them as quickly and easily) Data structures are main components of creation of quick and powerful algorithims, which make code more readable and understandable.

 <br>